James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/seasonal-model.md

 In these cases, analysts can use the formula interface to specify covariates that represent the main effect of seasonal and annual variation, and then treat a new ordinal "year-season" variable as `t_i` within VAST.
 These main effects for season and year might be linear offsets, spatially varying terms or both, and model selection/exploration is typically needed to determine the best option.

 We explore this concept in [Thorson et al. 2020](https://academic.oup.com/icesjms/article-abstract/77/5/1879/5837191), and illustrate a simplified example below.
 The use of the formula interface for seasonal models was developed by Andrew Allyn.
+The example starts by formatting the ordinal "year-season" variable, as well as dummy observations to that the model will run for every modeled time:

 ```R
 # load package and example data